-The Emerging Leaders program promotes leadership effectiveness and business insight by developing the critical skills that shape career and organizational performance.
+The Emerging Leaders program promotes leadership effectiveness and business insight by developing the critical skills that shape your career and better organizational performance.
 Participants complete a 360° self-assessment, review leadership case studies and models, and participate in change leadership simulations in a state-of-the-art simulation lab.
 The program is designed to broaden your leadership capacity and better equip you for increased responsibility and accountability through understanding strategic decision-making.

 - Understanding & Developing Leadership